LinkedEarth/LeapFROGS/slides/chapter4_01_data.md

 <h3>Why is this important? </h3>

 Citations help you get recognized for all of your work.
-Additionaly, it is an integral part of reproducibility since it can give information about the provenance of the data.
+Additionally, it is an integral part of reproducibility since it can give information about the provenance of the data.

 ---